 Keleti train station and Gellert Hill (about 2 hours, metro and walk)

 In front of the “Pier” stop, there is a metro station line 2, which we take to the Keleti train station.
 Once, this was the Central Station, currently, it is Eastern Railway Station.
 The main attraction is building’s architecture, called the “jewel of the Neo-Renaissance style”.

 After visiting the station, we take the metro – line 4 to Szent Gellert ter station.
-We pass Gellert Hotel and Gellert Baths and we go up the hill.
+We pass the Gellert Hotel and Gellert Baths and we go up the hill.
 The entry time is about 20 minutes.
 Most of the time you go up the stairs, however, the entrance itself requires a bit of effort and good physical condition.

 The hilltop is quite crowded, but it seems like most people are at the balcony barrier with photo cameras aimed towards the Danube.
 This place is considered the best viewpoint of the city skyline.
 We’re waiting with everyone for the sunset.
 It’s getting dark quickly, lamps on bridges, on the Parliament building and on all other buildings facing the river are starting to light up over the Danube river.
 This view is worth the effort that we put in order to climb uphill.

-We also go downhill on foot (about 20 minutes), but from the Citadel side.
-After descending to the main road, we catch a bus that goes to the city center.
+We also go downhill on foot (about 20 minutes) but from the Citadel side.
+After descending to the main road, we catch a bus that goes to the city centre.
 For a dinner, we go to a restaurant serving local delicacies.

 When we come back to the hotel, it is already late at night.
 Our step counter shows that we have passed over 19,000 steps, which seems like 15 km.
-We are packing our suitcases before sleep, beacuse we must catch the return flight early in the morning.
+We are packing our suitcases before sleep because we must catch the return flight early in the morning.
 We plan to return to the airport by taxi, to be able to sleep in the morning a little bit longer.

-We say goodbye to Budapest with hope of the soon return to this city😊.
+We say goodbye to Budapest with the hope of the soon return to this city😊.
 “Budapest – tailor-made travel plan” is fully checked and passed.
 I can now recommend it to others.